robertmartin8/ReasonableDeviations/about.md

 - **June 2018**: Splitting my time between a quantitative finance internship and blockchain consulting.
 - **May 2018**: Finished national service!
 ORD loh
 - **January 2017**: Completed the Medical Response Force conversion course, which was 8 weeks of very tough training.
 Military driving (March 2017), Sergeant school (Dec 2017), MRF section leader and Instructor (Jan 2018).
 - **December 2017**: Finished combat medic training and started the Medical Response Force conversion course.
-MRF is a unit of specially trained combat medics who deal with chemical, biological and radiological threats.
-It is part of the Special Operations Taskforce, so we are expected to be operationally ready at all times.
+MRF is a Special Operations unit that deals with chemical, biological and radiological threats.
 - **September 2017**: Finished basic training and started combat medic training.
 - **July 2016**: Enlisted into the army.
 In Singapore, there are two years of compulsory national service (NS) for citizens or permanent residents (that's me).
 - **January 2016**: Accepted to study Physical Natural Sciences at Christ's College Cambridge, with two years deferred entry (October 2018 matriculation)